-Students between the ages of 3 and 5 years, 10 months are assessed for initial special education eligibility by Early Stages not the local school special education team.
-Initial eligibilities for students 5 years, 10 months, 1 day old are to be completed by the Speech Pathologist assigned to the school.
-Initial assessments for students younger than this age are to be completed by Early Stages.
-Assessments for students between the ages of 3 years and 5 years 10 months with an existing IEP should be completed by the IEP team at the student's attending school.
-Students referred to Early Stages Center receive a full assessment at the center located at Walker Jones Education Center or Minnesota Avenue Center.
+Non-DCPS enrolled students between the ages of 3 and 5 years, 10 months who are referred for an initial special education evaluation are assessed by the Early Stages team, not the special education team at the local school.
+Initial assessments for student's special education eligible 5 years, 11 months, are to be completed by the RSPs assigned to the school.
+Initial assessments for special education eligible students younger than this age are also to be completed by Early Stages.
+This includes any bilingual assessments.

+Students referred to the Early Stages Center receive a full assessment at the center located at Walker Jones Education Center or Minnesota Avenue Center.

-Contact Information for Early Stages Providers (202) 698-8037 www.earlystagesdc.org
+Early Stages Contact Information: (202) 698-8037

+www.earlystagesdc.org

-Per federal findings made via Head Start program reviews, the assessment process should not be deferred to provide RTI interventions.
+The assessment process should not be deferred to provide Response to intervention (RTI).
 Interventions should be provided simultaneously as a student is going through the assessment and eligibility process at Early Stages.

-Several changes have been implemented at Early Stages as it relates to the adherence of timelines and per request of the Hearing Officer's determination.
-This will impact the format and information incorporated in some of the assessment reports received from Early Stages
+Early Childhood assessments completed at Early Stages are a snapshot of the student's present level of performance during testing.
+This will impact the format and information incorporated in some of the assessment reports received from Early Stages.
+Assessments and progress monitoring for early childhood students should be ongoing after the assessment is completed.